 Much of the time, MVP doesn’t cause any problems.
 Rarely, blood can leak the wrong way through the floppy valve.
 This can lead to palpitations, shortness of breath, chest pain, and other symptoms.
 (Palpitations are feelings that your heart is skipping a beat, fluttering, or beating too hard or too fast.)

 Why Choose Cardiac Partners for Mitral Valve Prolapse Treatment

 - Our multidisciplinary team of cardiovascular experts provides the most advanced and comprehensive care in the region for patients with heart valve defects and disease.

 - We are a high-volume cardiac center with national recognition for providing the safest and highest quality care to patients.

-- As an academic medical center, we lead the way in clinical trials and groundbreaking treatment options, some of which are only available at Cardiac Partners at Cooper and Inspira.
+- As an academic health system, we lead the way in clinical trials and groundbreaking treatment options, some of which are only available at Cardiac Partners at Cooper and Inspira.

 Normal Mitral Valve